 - Amino acids

 Hypertension often lasts a lifetime, so following a careful management plan is essential.
 Keeping your blood pressure under control can lower your risk of heart disease, stroke, and kidney failure and can improve your quality of life.
 The following are tips to manage your blood pressure:

-- Take blood pressure medicine, if prescribed to you
+- Take blood pressure medicine as directed, if prescribed to you

 - Increase physical activity (at least 30 minutes five days a week)